Piankaa/thats-joke/README.md

-# thats-joke
-## All things in this repo are big joke expect message at the bottom :]
-### Don't take it too seriously.
-#### Libs: discord.js, mongoose, dotenv, path, fs
+# Simple discord.js example bot
+### With basic event & message cmd handler

+### Written with discord.js & mongoose

-#### How to run this shit?
+# How to run bot?
+1. Install node.js v17 or newer
+2. Install yarn  by `npm i yarn --location=global`
+3. Clone repository
+4. Install dependencies with `yarn install`
-1. copy example.env and rename to .env
+5. copy example.env and rename it to .env
-2. now fill token with your discord token app and database with mongodb connection url
+6. Fill `TOKEN` with your discord bot token from (Developers Portal)[https://discord.com/developers/] and DATABASEURL with your db connection string
-3. install dependencies with yarn by `yarn install`
-4. enter node . | node app.js to run bot
-5. done.

-##### Bot is written with asf simple basic msg commands handler.
-Slash commands suuucks.
-remember.
-it's fucking joke ok?

-created by remeeeek with 🤪
-© 2022 No rights reserved.

-###### remember kids to use discord.py created by some giga chad devs for your bots, not some fatherless discord.js devs
+7. start bot by `node .` or `node app.js`